upALX/Omni-Orpen/README.md

 git@github.com:upALX/Omni-Orpen.git
 ```

-**Wait more instruction, because this project is under development...**
+**Wait more instructions, because this project is under development...**

 ## Make your mark :triangular_flag_on_post: